GSA/fpkilint/docs/cpct_user_help.md

 * (Matt) Describe different ways to upload a certificate (text, file upload, drag-and-drop)

-Upload your certificate in one of 3 options:
+You can upload your certificate in one of 3 options:

 1. **Drag-and-drop:** Browse to the exported certificate on your computer.
 Drag-and-drop it to anywhere on the CPCT main screen. _CPCT uploads the certificate and displays the test results._
 2. **File upload:** Click on the **Upload Certificate** button.
 Browse to the exported certificate.
 Click the certificate and then **Open.** _CPCT uploads the certificate and displays the test results._